Edessa: Middle Ages

 In 1031 Edessa was given up to the Byzantines under George Maniakes by its Arab governor.
+It was subsequently retaken by the Arabs, and then again by the Byzantines.
+Under Byzantine rule, Edessa remained an important centre for the production of textiles and was quite prosperous as indicated by the city's tax revenue, which was 50 pounds of gold per year.
+In the years 1071-1072, the city's population was around 35,000 residents, of whom 20,000 were Syrians, 8,000 were Armenians, 6,000 were Greeks and 1,000 were Latins.

-It was retaken by the Arabs, and then successively held by the Romans, the Armenians, the Seljuq dynasty (1087), an Armenian named Thoros who gained independence from the Turks (1094), and the Crusaders (1098), who established there the County of Edessa and kept the city until 1144, when it was again captured by Imad ad-Din Zengi, and most of its inhabitants were allegedly slaughtered together with the Latin archbishop.
+Following the collapse of Byzantine control in Anatolia, the city would be controlled by the Seljuq dynasty (1087), an Armenian named Thoros who gained independence from the Turks (1094), and the Crusaders (1098), who established there the County of Edessa and kept the city until 1144, when it was captured and sacked by Imad ad-Din Zengi, and most of its inhabitants were allegedly slaughtered together with the Latin archbishop.
 These events are known to us chiefly through the Armenian historian Matthew, who had been born at Edessa.
 In 1144 the city had an Armenian population of 47,000.
-In 1146, the city was briefly recaptured by the crusaders and lost after a few days.
-In the words of Steven Runciman, "the whole Christian population was driven into exile [and t]he great city, which claimed to be the oldest Christian commonwealth in the world, was left empty and desolate, and has never recovered to this day."
+In 1146, the city was briefly recaptured by the Crusaders and lost after a few days.
+In the words of Steven Runciman, "the whole Christian population was driven into exile and the great city, which claimed to be the oldest Christian commonwealth in the world, was left empty and desolate, and has never recovered to this day."

 The Ayyubid Sultanate's leader Saladin acquired the town from the Zengids in 1182.
 During Ayyubid rule, Edessa had a population of approximately 24,000.
 The Sultanate of Rûm took Edessa in June 1234, but sometime in late 1234 or 1235, the Ayyubid sultan Al-Kamil re-acquired it.
 After Edessa had been recaptured, Al-Kamil ordered the destruction of its Citadel.
 Not long after, the Mongols had made their presence known in Edessa in 1244.
 Later, the Ilkhanate sent troops to Edessa in 1260 at which point the town voluntarily submitted to them.
 The populace of Edessa were thus saved from being massacred by the Mongols.
 Edessa was also held by the Mamluk Sultanate, and the Aq Qoyunlu.